Pay smallest balance first, minimums on everything else. Behaviorally optimal - maximizes motivation through quick wins.

 Hint: Compute minimums, then estimate months to clear targets by applying extra to each target.
 Use monthly interest approx as balance * APR/12 and sum rough interest across months.

-Hint: Compute minimums, compare interest drag from 24% on 500 then attack high APR.
+Hint: Compute minimums, compare interest drag from 24% on $7,000 versus psychological benefit of clearing small cards.
+Consider hybrid: clear cards under $500 then attack high APR.